roheen781/North-by-Northeast-Journeys-main/content/english/departures/Walking Tour Meghalaya.md

 type : project
 ---

-#### Multi-activty tour of Eastern Arunachal Pradesh: Cycle, Hike, Raft and nature in India's far east.
+#### Walking Tour of Meghalaya: Explorations in the 'Abode of Clouds'

 ---
-This multi-activity tour takes us to eastern Arunachal Pradesh.
-This is where the major tributaries of the Brahmaputra River come together and hence the Brahmaputra valley is born.
-Surrounded by the Himalayas and the Patkai Range on three sides and Brahmaputra valley on the other, this region is the home of numerous tribal cultures.
-Each one of these tribes are unique in their language, food, textile pattern, headgear, machetes etc, and yet so distinct with strong Mongoloid features, tight knit societies and their nonchalant ease in and around the forests.

-Starting from the rich valley of the Lohit we will move towards that of the Dibang River, cycling through villages of various tribes, hiking in the Mehao Wildlife Sanctuary and rafting on the mighty Dibang River while absorbing the uniqueness of the region and its abuntant nature.
+This Walking holiday takes you to beautiful Meghalaya, 'The Abode of clouds’.
+Meghalaya is a hilly state jutting out between the vast plains of the Brahmaputra valley and that of Bangladesh.
+Due to its unique geographical location this region records some of the heaviest rainfall on earth, which in turn leads to this state having such a lush and verdant environment.

+The state is divided into the Garo, Khasi and Jaintia hills, however on this tour we will concentrate on the Khasi Hills.
+The namesake Khasi tribe is one of the only matrilenial societies of the subcontinent, with a unique culture and society.
+This region is rich in natural wonders, home to some of the deepest caves and highest waterfalls of Asia.
+The jewels of this region are the Natural Root bridges which dot the surroundings.

+This tour includes multiple day walks to some of the most beautiful trails and interesting locations of the region.